And other simple DIY Antenna Contraptions

 “Fifty percent of the time Comm works all the time”.

 Temporary HF Mobile Antenna mount

 This shows the mast base with included spring attached to the trailer hitch.
-There is a 1 microhenry matching coil from the antenna base to ground and a quick-disconnect cable for the Hot lead and ground strap to the vehicle chassis.
+There is a 1 microhenry matching coil from the antenna base to ground.
+The banana jack and plug makes a quick-disconnect cable for the Hot lead and a wing nut for the ground strap to the vehicle chassis.
 This is pretty temporary for now so the matching coil is made from PVC with the turns held in place by hot glue.